-PART 8.
-REQUIRED FINANCIAL STATEMENTS
+2-8: REQUIRED FINANCIAL STATEMENTS

 An applicant must provide a copy of its annual financial statements for the three most recent fiscal years.
 The statements must be audited and certified by an independent auditor that meets the auditor qualifications set out in Chapters 1, 2 and 6 of the "HUD OIG Consolidated Audit Guide for Audits of HUD Programs," Handbook No. HUD OIG 2000.04 (Audit Guide).
-The audit shall be conducted in accordance with the government auditing standards of the Comptroller General of the United States.